tslight/SpaceCadet/README.md

 `SUPER/WIN/CMD > META/ALT/OPT > CTRL >  S P A C E  < CTRL < META/ALT/OPT < SUPER/WIN/CMD`

-So modifiers were symmetrical and the most used Control modifier was accessible with the thumbs.
+Modifiers were symmetrical and the most used Control modifier was accessible with the thumbs.

 On the modern Macbook keyboard we only have one Control key and it's a pinky job - ie) far from ideal for ergonomics.

-Space Cadet recifies this horrible experience and means that the Control key is given pride of place and can be pressed symmetrically with the thumbs whilst touch typing.
+Space Cadet recifies this horrible, RSI inducing experience and means that the Control key is given pride of place and can be pressed symmetrically with the thumbs whilst touch typing 😊.

 *Couldn't I just do this with Karabiner?*